Thank you! Your submission has been received!

 Co-Story Writer

-they/them, disabled
+they, disabled

 Hannah has POTS, EDS, an art doll collection, and a service dog named Gwen.
 They keep the chaos cohesive during writing sessions, using their personal experience with large breed cardiac alert service dogs along the way.